 2. Type(s) of methods to be used to reach direct and indirect contacts

 Extension

 Direct Methods Indirect Methods

-Demonstrations Other 1 (Scientific publications)Web sites
+Demonstrations Web sitesOther 1 (Scientific publications)

 The target audience for this program is plant researchers.

 Target for the number of persons(contacts) to be reached through direct and indirect contact methods